fonbnk/top-up-api-documentation/README.md

 ```

 ### Verify top-up request
-This endpoint estimates the cost of the top-up and validates data you will need to provide to create a top-up request.
+This endpoint estimates the top-up cost and validates the data you need to provide to create a top-up request.
 This endpoint doesn't charge MIN tokens from your balance.

 #### Request